dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 Since it's easier to read characters then bytes I convert the byte into a `char` and then match against it.

 > [!Note]
-> You could very well also write the below but I find that less readable:
+> You could very well also write it this way:
 > ```rust
 > match buffer[0] {
 > 	b'q' => {